Business.gov.nl

 Sickness benefits for illness or disability

-• Your employee became injured or ill within 6 months after stopping work as a result of being a first responder.
+• Your employee became injured or ill within 6 months after stopping their work as a result of being a first responder.

 Applying for sickness or disability benefits for first responders